MinBZK/regels.overheid.nl/README.md

+# ALERT
+**This gitlab repo will be archived soon.
+We are currently migrating this repo to MinBZK's github.
+More information will follow once the migration is complete.**

 # Introduction

 In 2021 Utrecht started developing the [Virtual Income Desk](https://opensource.pleio.nl/news/view/bc7443c1-483c-4aca-8a8f-16f2a954ff4f/het-virtueel-inkomstenloket) with Open Rules.
 An initiative with the aim for citizens to always and easily receive all financial regulations to which citizens are entitled.